Effective on: 2023-11-01, v3.3

-To learn more about the Privacy Shield, and to view Jujama’s certification, please visit https://www.privacyshield.gov and https://www.privacyshield.gov/list, respectively.
+To learn more about the EU-U.S. and Swiss-U.S. Data Privacy Frameworks, and to view Jujama’s certification, please visit https://www.dataprivacyframework.gov/s/ and https://www.dataprivacyframework.gov/s/participant-search, respectively.

-Where a privacy complaint or dispute cannot be resolved through Jujama’s internal processes, Jujama has agreed to participate in the VeraSafe Privacy Shield Dispute Resolution Procedure.
-Subject to the terms of the VeraSafe Privacy Shield Dispute Resolution Procedure, VeraSafe will provide appropriate recourse free of charge to you.
-To file a complaint with VeraSafe and participate in the VeraSafe Privacy Shield Dispute Resolution Procedure, please submit the required information here: https://www.verasafe.com/privacy-services/dispute-resolution/submit-dispute/
+If a privacy complaint or dispute relating to Personal Data received by Jujama in reliance on the Data Privacy Frameworks (or any of its predecessors) cannot be resolved through our internal processes, we have agreed to participate in the VeraSafe Data Privacy Framework Dispute Resolution Procedure.
+Subject to the terms of the VeraSafe Data Privacy Framework Dispute Resolution Procedure, VeraSafe will provide appropriate recourse free of charge to you.
+To file a complaint with VeraSafe and participate in the VeraSafe Data Privacy Framework Dispute Resolution Procedure, please submit the required information here: https://www.verasafe.com/privacy-services/dispute-resolution/submit-dispute/ .

 European Union Supervisory Authority Oversight

 If you are a data subject whose personal data we process, you may also have the right to lodge a complaint with a data protection regulator in one or more of the European Union member states.

 Jujama is subject to the investigatory and enforcement powers of the United States Federal Trade Commission.